By Margaret Morris

 Date Acquired: 12/06/2005

-Subjects: Aldrich Chemical Company, Boranes, Brown, Charles B., Brown, Herbert Charles, 1912-2004, Brown, Sarah Baylen, Chemistry--Research--United States., Chemists--United States, College science teachers, Eli Lilly and Company, Negishi, Ei-ichi, 1935-, Nobel Prize Winners--United States, Organoboron compounds, Purdue University--Faculty, Purdue University.
-Dept. of Chemistry, Schlesinger, H. I. (Hermann Irving), b.
-1882
+Subjects: Aldrich Chemical Company, Boranes, Brown, Charles A., Brown, Herbert C. (Herbert Charles), 1912-2004, Brown, Sarah Baylen, Chemistry--Research--United States., Chemists--United States, Eli Lilly and Company, Negishi, Ei-ichi, 1935-, Nobel Prize Winners--United States, Organoboron compounds, Purdue University--Faculty, Purdue University.
+Department of Chemistry, Schlesinger, H. I. (Hermann Irving), b.
+1882, Science teachers

 Herbert Charles Brown was born on May 22, 1912 in London, England.
 His parents, Charles Brovarnik and Pearl Gorinstein, were Jewish immigrants to the United Kingdom from their birthplace in Zhitomir in the Ukraine.
 The second of four children, Herbert was born in 1912.
 Two years after Herbert’s birth his father moved their family to the United States to join his family in Chicago, while most of his mother’s family remained in the UK.
 The family adopted the grandfather’s anglicized name, Brown.

 Herbert C. Brown’s father, a highly skilled cabinet maker, found few opportunities for that level of woodwork and started doing regular carpentry.
 The events of the Depression led to his father’s decision to open a small hardware store in South Chicago.
 The Browns lived above the family store and Herbert began his education, advancing quickly in a predominantly black school until graduation in 1924, at age 12.
 He then entered Englewood High School on Chicago’s south side.